AdamGonda/radix-links/talk.md

 from LMFAO

 7
-who at first glance just invalidates the whole thing but then I realized that they showed this guy because he is not a programmer, he is not legit and if he can still can understand how this works
+who at first glance just invalidated the whole conf but then I realized that they showed this guy because he is not a programmer, he is not legit and if he can still can understand how this works